Frequently asked questions about redundancy

 For social welfare purposes the definition of short-time employment is employment in which, for the time being, the number of days systematically worked in a working week is less than the normal number of days in a working week in the employment concerned.

 How does accepting reduced working hours or pay affect my redundancy payment later on ?

 If you were made redundant within one year of being put on reduced hours or pay, your redundancy payment would be based on your earnings for a full week.
 If you are made redundant after working reduced hours for more than a year, how your payment will be calculated depends on whether you accepted being on reduced hours or not.
 If you fully accepted the reduced working hours as your normal week and never asked to return to full-time work, then your redundancy payment will be based on your gross pay for the reduced working hours.
 If, on the other hand, you never accepted the reduced working hours as your normal hours and continually asked to be put back on full-time working, then it is clear you did not accept your reduced working hours as normal.
 If you have a dispute about this with your employer you could make a claim to the Workplace Relations Commission.

 How will short time affect my redundancy payment?

 If you have been put on short time and then are made redundant your redundancy payment may be based on your pay for a full week.
-It has been the view of the Employment Appeals Tribunal that when a person is put on short time, that is, less than half their normal weekly earnings, the gross wage for the calculation of a redundancy lump sum is based on a full week's pay.
+It has been the view of the Workplace Relations Commission that when a person is put on short time, that is, less than half their normal weekly earnings, the gross wage for the calculation of a redundancy lump sum is based on a full week's pay.

 I have been on short-time working for 2 months and my employer is now making me redundant.
 Is my entitlement to notice based on my short-time hours?